 - Protection Warrior + Restoration Shaman

-- Arms Warrior + Restoration Druid
+- Protection Warrior + Restoration Druid

-- Arms Warrior + Holy Paladin
+- Protection Warrior + Holy Paladin

-We strongly recommend you learn each and every offensive and defensive cooldown for all specializations, and get addons like Flyplatebuffs, BigDebuffs, and Gladius, so you have an easier time knowing when and how you should react.
+We strongly recommend you learn every offensive and defensive cooldown for all specializations and get addons like Flyplatebuffs, BigDebuffs, and Gladius, so you have an easier time knowing when and how you should react.
 Alternatively, WeakAuras are a good way to customize your UI and alerts.
 These addons will give you an easier time identifying when an enemy uses cooldowns that can be difficult to spot visually, like Icy Veins and Vendetta.
 See our Protection Warrior PvP Macros page for more information on the subject.

 It is important to make use of cross-CC, meaning you should try to time CC with your healer onto the enemy healer and DPS to not only stop their healing output, but also stop them from disabling your damage output with abilities such as Disarm, Mortal Coil, Polymorph, etc. Mastering this strategy is key to closing out games, but you should not focus solely on it, as it can be equally good to stun an opponent out of line of sight of his teammate, or to ruin major cooldowns like Avenging Wrath.